Lehigh Valley Phantoms

 Lehigh Valley Phantoms Overview

 The Lehigh Valley Phantoms are a professional ice hockey team based in Allentown, Pennsylvania.
-They compete in the American Hockey League (AHL) as the primary development affiliate of the National Hockey League’s Philadelphia Flyers.
-The team plays its home games at the PPL Center, an 8,500-seat arena located in downtown Allentown that opened in 2014.
-The Phantoms are known for their distinctive black, orange, electric blue, and white colors and their mascot meLVin, introduced in 2014.
+The team competes in the American Hockey League (AHL), the top developmental league in North American professional hockey, and serves as the primary development affiliate of the National Hockey League’s Philadelphia Flyers.
+The Phantoms play their home games at the PPL Center, an 8,500-seat arena that opened in downtown Allentown on September 10, 2014.
+The franchise has held the colors black, orange, electric blue, and white since relocating to the Lehigh Valley, and operates under the ownership of The Brooks Group, led by Robert and Jim Brooks.

 Founding and Organizational Origins